kolinkrewinkel/KKGridView/README.md

 <br />

-There are no required delegate methods, though all that are implemented in UITableView will soon be available in KKGridView.
+There are no required delegate methods, though all that are implemented in `UITableView` will soon be available in `KKGridView`.